blue-moon22/palidis4/README.md

 cd Palidis
 ```

-## Usage

-If you are running this on an HPC, you will need to specify `-profile <executor>` in the command.
-Currently, the pipeline only supports `LSF` (using `-profile lsf`).
-It is possible to add another profile to the [nextflow config](https://www.nextflow.io/docs/latest/config.html) to make this pipeline compatible with other HPC executors.
-If you do so, you are welcome to fork this repo and make a pull request to include your new profile for others to use.

 #### Pipeline summary
 1. Index and label FASTQ.GZ reads
 2. Efficient maximal exact matching to get inverted repeats using [pal-MEM](https://github.com/blue-moon22/pal-MEM)